Shubhodippal/NutriSift/README.md

 2. **Search & Filter**:
    - Search by title or ingredients
    - Filter by diet, course, or cuisine
-   - Sort by name, date saved, or calories
 3. **Organization**:
    - Categorize recipes by tags
-   - Mark favorites
 4. **Batch Operations**:
    - Select multiple recipes
    - Delete selected